-While it is not our policy to care for sick children, who should be at home until they are well enough to return to the setting, we will agree to administer medication as part of maintaining their health and well-being or when they are recovering from an illness.
+It is not our policy to care for sick children.
+We strongly believe that any well child should be at home until they are well enough to return to the setting.
+However, we will agree to administer prescribed medication as part of maintaining their health and well-being or when they are recovering from an illness.
 We ensure that where medicines are necessary to maintain health of the child, they are given correctly and in accordance with legal requirements.

 In many cases, it is possible for children’s GPs to prescribe medicine that can be taken at home in the morning and evening.
 As far as possible, administering medicines will only be done where it would be detrimental to the child’s health if not given in the setting.
-If a child has not had a medication before, especially a baby/child under two, it is advised that the parent keeps the child at home for the first 48 hours to ensure there are no adverse effects, as well as to give time for the medication to take effect.
+If a child has not had a medication before it is advised that the parent keeps the child at home for the first 48 hours to ensure there are no adverse effects, as well as to give time for the medication to take effect.

-Our staff are responsible for the correct administration of medication to children for whom they are the key person.
+The Manager and Deputy Manager will be responsible for the correct administration of medication to children to children in the setting.
 This includes ensuring that parent consent forms have been completed, that medicines are stored correctly and that records are kept according to procedures.
-In the absence of the key person, the nursery supervisor manager is responsible for the overseeing of administering medication.

 - Children taking prescribed medication must be well enough to attend the setting.

 - We only usually administer medication when it has been prescribed for a child by a doctor (or other medically qualified person).
 It must be in-date and prescribed for the current condition.